 In a nutshell, the stock market is where investors can buy and sell securities, or stakes in individual companies as well as exchange-traded funds (ETFs).
 The market concept is also used for the trading of other items like bonds and treasuries, but the stock market has the most public visibility.

 Also known as a securities exchange, the stock market is subject to government regulation and has its own set of rules.
 The New York Stock Exchange (NYSE) and Nasdaq are the world’s biggest stock exchanges.
 Exchanges are the places and systems were stocks are traded.

-Although the NYSE and Nasdaq of the world’s biggest exchanges and get the majority of the tension in the United States, there are other stock markets around the world including the London Stock Exchange, as well as Japan, Hong Kong, Shanghai, India, Australia and various locations throughout the European Union.
+Although the NYSE and Nasdaq are the world’s biggest exchanges and get the majority of the attention in the United States, there are other stock markets around the world including the London Stock Exchange, as well as Japan, Hong Kong, Shanghai, India, Australia and various locations throughout the European Union.

 Analysts follow the performance of the overall market using what are called indexes.
 A securities market index indicates the performance of the stock market.
 These indexes work by measuring a weighted average value of a collection of securities.

 Some of the major indexes are the Dow Jones Industrial Average (DJIA), the S&P 500 and the Nasdaq.
 When an index drops, it means the average value of all the stocks in the index is down from the previous business day.